 Design Principles

-Guidelines are not hardset rules but directions on which tracks mainteners can do their best to put this software on, knowing there gonna be exceptions.
+Guidelines are not hardset rules but directions that will guide contributors, knowing that there will be exceptions.

 Keep it simple and consistent

-Servers administration is a complexe subject, with potentially stressful outcomes.
-Having a graphical user interface is gonna be able to help even more the less tech savy people.
+Server administration is a complexe subject, with potentially stressful outcomes.
+Having a graphical user interface greatly helps even the less tech savy people.

-Consistency is one of the ways to limite the cognitive load needed to understand the a software.
+As such, consistency is one of the ways to limite the cognitive load needed to understand the software.

-It's a way to limit a codebase's complexity by having a set of elements and standardized ways to compose interfaces and user workflow with them.
+It is a way to limit a codebase's complexity, by having a standardized set of elements, ways to compose interfaces, and user workflow within them.

-It's however still needs to be noted, it's better to prioritize user experience over developer experience.
+It remains to be noted that it is better to prioritize user experience over developer experience.

-• Decide what informations are the more important and don't display necessarily all the data at once.
-You can use components like popovers to disclose additional informations only if necessary.
+• Decide what information is the most important and do not display all of the data at once.
+You can use components like popovers to disclose additional information only if necessary.

 • Limit the number of options in choices or controls lists and always offer a default one

-• Keep labels, messages as short as possible
+• Keep labels and messages as short as possible

-• Add confirmation patterns (modal or checkboxes unchecked by default) before applying destrutive operations
+• Add confirmation patterns (modals or checkboxes unchecked by default) before applying destrutive operations

 • Automate error correction if possible to make it transparent to users

-• Make error messages link to elements its related to (visually and semantically)
+• Make error messages link to elements they are related to (visually and semantically)

 Use the platform

-Make the use of the tools, elements and APIs made available by the web browsers if possible instead of reimplment custom components.
+Make the use of the tools, elements and APIs made available by web browsers if possible instead of reimplementing custom components.